 Employees working in socially conscious workplaces are more likely to be responsible, giving, and socially conscious themselves.
 Plus, employees will feel more loyal to and motivated to work hard for employers whose values align with theirs.

 Consider implementing corporate giving programs that enable employees to give back to their communities.
-A few popular options are:
+Some popular programs include:

 - Matching gifts.
-In a matching gift program, your business will make an equal donation when an employee gives to an eligible nonprofit.
+In a matching gift or donation program, your business will make an equal donation when an employee gives to an eligible nonprofit.
+For example, if an employee gives $50 to your local animal shelter, your business would match their gift by also donating $50.
 This demonstrates your commitment to the causes your employees care about.

 - Volunteer grants.
 Similar to matching gifts, volunteer grants involve your business donating to the nonprofits your employees support.
 But instead of requiring employees to donate themselves, volunteer grants are based on hours volunteered.
 For example, you might donate $10 for each hour an employee volunteers.